Chia pudding is one of the easiest recipes you can make to serve as a healthy breakfast or whenever you want a pick-me-up snack or treat.

 Here are a few suggestions:

-- Fruits: frozen or fresh fruits in season.
+- Fruits: Frozen or fresh fruits in season.

-- Additional flavors: vanilla or almond extract, cocoa or cinnamon powder.
+- Additional flavors: Vanilla or almond extract, cocoa or cinnamon powder.

-- Protein powder: especially if you want to enjoy it as a post-workout snack.
+- Protein powder: Especially if you want to enjoy it as a post-workout snack.

-- Dark chocolate chips or shavings: to make it a lovely dessert.
+- Dark chocolate chips or shavings: To make it a lovely dessert.

 Unopened, you can keep a chia seed bag in the pantry.
 But I always store an opened bag in the fridge.